-4.4 New Parties to this OA
+4.3 New Parties to this OA

 OAs may include one or many industry organisations.
 From time to time new Parties may wish to enter this OA to access its general provisions or those in organism-specific Schedules.
 This clause outlines the process that existing Parties agree for the entry of new Parties.
 This may require the unanimous agreement of all the existing Parties.
 This clause describes the requirements for reviewing and adjusting generic and specific provisions, including responsibilities, in the OA to accommodate the changes.
+This is a standard contracting procedure.